UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

          If you are a student or staff member at KTH and you see these credential requests, that means PDC support did not receive your request for MATLAB access.

-         **Reminder:** PDC users also have the option to go through ThinLinc and open MATLAB from the On-Demand Applications menu (See below).
+         PDC users also have the option to go through ThinLinc and open MATLAB from the On-Demand Applications menu, but this is not recommended as only 30 users are allowed to interface with Dardel via ThinLinc at any one time.

 Starting the MATLAB GUI
 -----------------------

-Running the MATLAB GUI requires that users be logged into a Thinlinc session.
+Running the MATLAB GUI requires that users be logged into a ThinLinc session.
 See https://uppmax.github.io/R-python-julia-matlab-HPC/common/login.html#log-in

 .. tabs::